pism/pism/doc/sphinx/climate_forcing/ocean.rst

 :|variables|: :var:`theta_ocean` (absolute potential ocean temperature), [Kelvin],
-              :var:`salinity_ocean` (salinity of the adjacent ocean), [g/kg], :var:`basins` (mask of ocean basins that ocean input is averaged over), [integer] :|implementation|: ``pism::ocean::PICO``
+              :var:`salinity_ocean` (salinity of the adjacent ocean), [g/kg], :var:`basins` (mask of ocean basins that ocean input is averaged over), [integer] :|implementation|: ``pism::ocean::Pico``

 PICO simulates the vertical ocean circulation that drives the exchange between open ocean waters and waters below ice shelves.
-It builds on the ocean box model of :cite:`OlbersHellmer2003` and is expanded to be applicable to ice shelves with two horizontal dimensions.
+It builds on the ocean box model of :cite:`OlbersHellmer2003` and extends it to two horizontal dimensions.
+Extents of boxes are computed using evolving ice geometry.
-Boxes are interactively calculated from the geometry of each shelf in two horizontal dimensions.
 Open ocean properties in front of the shelf as well as the geometry of the shelf determine basal melt rate and basal temperature at each grid point.
 Basal melting depends on the difference between local ocean temperature determined by PICO and the ice-thickness-dependent pressure melting point.

 The main equations reflect the

-#. heat and salt balance for each box in contact with the ice shelf base
+#. heat and salt balance for each ocean box in contact with the ice shelf base
 #. overturning strength depending on density difference between open-ocean and grounding-line box
 #. pressure and salinity dependent freezing point in the boundary layer.

 The PICO model is described in detail in :cite:`ReeseAlbrecht2017`.

-Inputs are potential temperature (variable :var:`theta_ocean`), salinity (variable :var:`salinity_ocean`) and ocean basin mask (variable :var:`basins`) read from a file.
+Inputs are potential temperature (variable :var:`theta_ocean`), salinity (variable :var:`salinity_ocean`) and ocean basin mask (variable :var:`basins`).

-Forcing ocean temperature and salinity are taken from an open ocean area in front of ice shelves (Box 0), which extends to a certain continental shelf depth.
+Forcing ocean temperature and salinity are taken from an open ocean area in front of ice shelves, which extends to a specified continental shelf depth.
 Limiting to such depth avoids forcing with warm deeper-ocean water layers that are not in close contact with the circulation on the continental shelf.

-PICO has one command-line option and 5 configuration parameters:
+PICO has one command-line option and 6 configuration parameters:

 - :opt:`-ocean_pico_file`: specifies the NetCDF file providing potential temperature, salinity and ocean basins as fields.
 - :config:`ocean.pico.heat_exchange_coefficent` sets the coefficient for turbulent heat exchange between ice shelf base and ocean.
 - :config:`ocean.pico.overturning_coefficent`
 - :config:`ocean.pico.number_of_boxes`
 - :config:`ocean.pico.number_of_basins`
 - :config:`ocean.pico.exclude_icerises`
+- :config:`ocean.pico.continental_shelf_depth`

 .. _sec-ocean-delta-sl: